-We are proud of our targeted approach to treating neuroscience diseases, through which we focus on three key factors: we combine a deep expertise in neurocircuitry, or "how the brain is wired," with a focus on targeted receptor subtype selectivity, and then leverage our differentiated approach to pharmacology to develop potential new medications for the millions of people who need them.
+At Cerevel, we are dedicated to unraveling the mysteries of the brain to treat neuroscience disease, and our targeted approach to treating neuroscience diseases focuses on three key factors: we combine a deep expertise in neurocircuitry, or "how the brain is wired," with a focus on targeted receptor subtype selectivity, and then leverage our differentiated approach to pharmacology to develop potential new medications for the millions of people who need them.
 We are a team of dedicated and diverse leaders who are anchored in our core values of trust, courage, respect, curiosity and compassion.
-Our mission is to push boundaries, develop solutions and transform the lives of patients living with some of the most vexing neuroscience diseases, including schizophrenia, epilepsy and Parkinson's disease.
+Our mission is to push boundaries, develop solutions and transform the lives of patients living with some of the most vexing neuroscience diseases, including schizophrenia, Alzheimer's disease psychosis, epilepsy, panic disorder and Parkinson's disease.